victoroalvarez/desktop-automation-scripts/README.md

-# desktop-automation
+# linux-scripts
-Short scripts for desktop automation.
+Short Bash and Python scripts for desktop automation.
 These scripts can be executed by keyboard combinations on i3wm or other window managers.

 ## Python